crystalin/better-voice-typing/README.md

 ![Voice Typing Demo](voice-typing-demo.gif)

-## Overview

-How it works:
+## Overview - How it works

-- Press Caps Lock to begin recording your voice (without activating Caps Lock)
+- Press `Caps Lock` to begin recording your voice
 - A recording indicator with audio level appears in the top-right corner
+- You can continue to navigate and type while recording, or click the recording indicator to cancel
-- Press Caps Lock again to stop recording and process the audio
+- Press `Caps Lock` again to stop recording and process the audio
-- The audio is sent to OpenAI Whisper for transcription
+- The audio is sent to your chosen speech-to-text provider (OpenAI `gpt-4o-transcribe` by default)
-- (optional) The transcribed text is further refined using a quick LLM model
+- (optional) The transcribed text can be further refined with a quick pass of an LLM model
 - The transcribed text is inserted at your current cursor position in any text field or editor

+**NOTE:** Hold `Ctrl` while pressing `Caps Lock` if you want to toggle Caps Lock on/off.

+## Changelog

+✨ New major version, v0.6.0, see [docs/stt-upgrade-migration.md](docs/stt-upgrade-migration.md) for more details.

+For a detailed history of changes, see the [CHANGELOG.json](CHANGELOG.json) file.

 ## Features

-### RecordingControls
+### Recording Controls
-- **Toggle Recording**: Caps Lock (normal Caps Lock functionality still available with Ctrl+Caps Lock)
+- **Toggle Recording**: Caps Lock (Ctrl+Caps Lock to toggle Caps Lock on/off)
 - **Cancel Recording/Processing**: Click the recording indicator to cancel recording or transcription
+- **Copy Last Transcription**: If your cursor was misplaced, left-click tray icon to copy last transcription

 ### Tray Options/Settings
-- Left-click tray icon to copy last transcription
 - Recent Transcriptions: Access previous transcriptions, copy to clipboard
 - Microphone Selection: Choose your preferred input device
 - Settings:
   - Continuous Capture: Default recording mode.
-Record audio until the user stops it, send it all at once to OpenAI Whisper
+Record audio until the user stops it, send it all at once to the STT provider
+  - Speech-to-Text: Select your STT provider (OpenAI, Google Cloud) and model (Whisper, GPT-4o, GPT-4o Mini)
+  - Silent-Start Timeout: Cancels the recording if no sound is detected within the first few seconds, preventing accidental recordings
   - Clean Transcription: Enable/disable further refinement of the transcription using a configurable LLM
-  - Auto-Stop on Silence: Automatically stop recording after a period of silence
 - Restart: Quickly restart the application, like when its not responding to the keyboard shortcut
+- Exit: Exit the application

 ### Tray History
 - Keeps track of recent transcriptions